SEND Policy 2018_19

 2.0 Responsible Persons

-2.1 The person co-ordinating the day to day provision of education for pupils with special educational needs is Becky Owens.
+2.1 The person co-ordinating the day to day provision of education for pupils with special educational needs is Rebecca Owens.

 3.0 Admission and Inclusion

-3.1 All the teachers in the school are teachers of children with Special Educational Needs.
-As such The Trinity CE primary academy adopts a 'whole school approach' to special educational needs which involves all the staff adhering to a model of good practice.
+- All the teachers in the school are teachers of children with Special Educational Needs.
+As such The Trinity CE Primary Academy adopts a 'whole school approach' to special educational needs which involves all the staff adhering to a model of good practice.
 The staff of the school are committed to identifying and providing for the needs of all children in a wholly inclusive environment.
 Inclusion is regarded as crucial to the policy, in line with that of the Local Authority.

 The school operates an equal opportunities policy for children with special educational needs who are afforded the same rights as other children.
-This includes both those children with statements of special educational needs now called Education Health Care Plans (EHCPs) and those others with less significant problems.
+This includes both those children with statements of special educational needs and those others with less significant problems.

 4.0 Access to the Curriculum